azusapacificuniversity/bitbucket-quay-connector/README.md

 You will also need to add the
 SSH Public Key that Quay recreated to your repo as part of  the [Custom Git Repository Push Build Trigger](https://docs.quay.io/guides/custom-trigger.html).

+## Running the docker image
+If you build the appsody image with `appsody build --tag bitbucket-quay-connector` then you can run the image you've created with `docker run --name bitbucet-quay-connector -d -e SERVER_SECRET=supersecretstring -p 3000:3000 bitbucket-quay-connector` This would allow you to use the connector at http://localhost:3000/api for the Bitbucket webhook url.
+(You would need to to replace localhost with your machines's local IP address like http://192.168.1.100:3000/api)